The Gund

 Jodi Kovach

-As the Curator of Academic Programs, Jodi (she/her) partners with Kenyon faculty across disciplines to integrate art into the curricula.
+As the Pamela and Christopher Hoehn-Saric Deputy Director of Curatorial Affairs and Education, Jodi partners with Kenyon faculty across disciplines to integrate art into the curricula.
 She earned a PhD in Art History from Washington University in St. Louis, and her scholarly pursuits concentrate on international modernism and global contemporary art, specializing in Mexican art.

 In June of 2023, Rowman & Littlefield released Language Learning in Academic Museums: New Paradigms for Cultural Study, Language Acquisition, and Campus Engagement, which Dr. Kovach co-edited with Heather Flaherty, Curator of Education at The Trout Gallery, Dickinson College.
 Inspired by her work at Kenyon, this book is a compilation of case studies and analyses that can be used as a resource guide for professors and academic museum educators collaborating to develop new pedagogical approaches to teaching foreign language with and through objects in the academic museum.